A consortium of financial giants are working to build a new crypto trading platform that could be available by the end of this year or early 2023.

 “I would trade it because it would meet the needs of our online brokerage partners who want to have a tier-one firm making prices… We provide a great service every day and every minute of every day and they want us to provide pricing in crypto.

-I just don’t want to take on the regulatory risk in this regulatory void that some of my contemporaries are willing to take on.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I just don’t want to take on the regulatory risk in this regulatory void that some of my contemporaries are willing to take on.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action